Heraldry: Gallo-British heraldry

 The use of cadency marks to difference arms within the same family and the use of semy fields are distinctive features of Gallo-British heraldry (in Scotland the most significant mark of cadency being the bordure, the small brisures playing a very minor role).
 Marks of cadency are mandatory in Scotland, where no two persons can own identical arms at a time.
 It is common to see heraldic furs used.
 In the United Kingdom, the style is notably still controlled by royal officers of arms.
 French heraldry experienced a period of strict rules of construction under Napoleon.
 English and Scots heraldries make greater use of supporters than other European countries.

-Furs, chevrons and five-pointed stars are more frequent in France and Britain than elsewhere.

-In Britain, a distinct category of burgher arms does not exist and heraldry is inherently associated with nobility.
-Armigers and their male-line legitimate descendants (i.e. those entitled to a matriculation, in Scotland with mandatory marks of cadency, rather than a grant of new arms) are considered to be, if possessing no higher dignity, members of the gentry or lower nobility.
-Men have the rank of Gentleman in the narrow sense of the word.
-Depending on interpretation, a grant of arms made by one of Britain's two heraldic officers, Garter King of Arms or Lord Lyon King of Arms, to a British subject, is either a grant or a confirmation of hereditary nobility, and recognized as such by CILANE and the Order of Malta.
-The majority, though not all, families of the hereditary Peerage and traditional Landed Gentry, are armigerous, non-armigerous families usually having inhreited their titles and/or estates in the female line and failed to apply for a grant of arms.

 Latin heraldry

-The heraldry of southern France, Andorra, Spain, and Italy is characterized by a lack of crests, and uniquely shaped shields.
-Portuguese heraldry, however, does use crests.
+The heraldry of Latin countries, namely southern France, Andorra, Spain, and Italy, and except for northern France (using the Gallo-British style), Portugal (which does use crests), and Romania (using the Eastern European style), is characterized by a lack of crests, and uniquely shaped shields.
 Portuguese and Spanish heraldry, which together form a larger Iberian tradition of heraldry, occasionally introduce words to the shield of arms, a practice usually avoided in British heraldry.
 Latin heraldry is known for extensive use of quartering, because of armorial inheritance via the male and the female lines.
 Moreover, Italian heraldry is dominated by the Roman Catholic Church, featuring many shields and achievements, most bearing some reference to the Church.

 Trees are frequent charges in Latin arms.
 Charged bordures, including bordures inscribed with words, are seen often in Spain.